Maritime Equipment Injury Lawyer in Houston, TX

 To succeed in your case, you have to file your lawsuit or make your claim under the right maritime law or laws.
 That requires the help of a Houston maritime accidents lawyer who has a detailed knowledge of maritime laws and how they apply to your situation.

-Experienced Representation For Your Maritime Accident Case
+Experienced Representation For Your Equipment Accident Case

 At The Krist Law Firm, P.C., our team of attorneys has decades of experience successfully handling maritime accident claims.
 We have won cases involving a broad range of maritime accidents and injuries.
 Our lead trial lawyer, Scott Krist, recently obtained one of the largest published recoveries in Texas history for a case involving a single maritime plaintiff.